 Typical due diligence type Phase 2 ESA studies are in the $4,000 to $15,000 range.
 In order for us to provide an accurate price quote, we will look at the specific site and develop a strategy to minimize costs and maximize information in order to make accurate conclusions regarding the presence of a significant problem.

-What Phase 2 Environmental Site Assessment Services Does Alpha Environmental Offer?
+What Phase 2 ESA Services Does Alpha Environmental Offer?

 Alpha’s Professional Geologists have successfully completed soil sampling and characterizations for hundreds of sites.
 To reduce cost and ensure accuracy, Alpha typically endeavors to utilize direct-push sampling technology, when available, to obtain core samples of soil.
 Once the sample results are received, Alpha scientists are able to determine if the sample results collected from the site represent human health and/or ecological risks that require further action.